HuguesTHOMAS/KPConv-PyTorch/INSTALL.md

 * Follow <a href="https://pytorch.org/get-started/locally/">PyTorch installation procedure</a>.

-* We used the PyCharm IDE to pip install all python dependencies (including PyTorch):
+* We used the PyCharm IDE to pip install all python dependencies (including PyTorch) in a venv:
+     - torch
+     - torchvision
      - numpy
      - scikit-learn
      - PyYAML